 - Dispdiag - Logs display information to a file.
 For more information, click here.

-- 2. Download the file force-kernel-dump.reg from the Attachments section at the bottom of this page
+2. Download the registry file force-kernel-dump.reg from the Attachments section at the bottom of this page

-- 6. Reproduce the display issue.
-As soon as you reproduce the issue, you can use your keyboard to initiate a crash dump by holding down the right-most CTRL (Control) key and then press the SCROLL LOCK key twice.
+6. Reproduce the display issue.
+As soon as you reproduce/see the issue, you can use your keyboard to initiate a manual crash dump by holding down the left CTRL (Control) and the right CTRL (Control) keys on your keyboard and while holding these keys, press the D key twice.
 This will force a crash and reboot of your PC.

-- 12. In the Open field, type the following command: dispdiag -out %userprofile%\Desktop\dispdiag-nvidia.dat
+12. In the Open field, type the following command: